jacques/docs.npmjs.com/content/getting-started/using-two-factor-authentication.md

 1. Enter the command to enable two factor authentication

-    1. Type either of these commands to enable tfa authentication and enable write access to your profile:
+    1. Type either of these commands to enable 2fa authentication and enable write access to your profile:

         ````
-        npm profile enable-tfa
+        npm profile enable-2fa
-        npm profile enable-tfa auth-and-writes
+        npm profile enable-2fa auth-and-writes
         ````

-    2. Type this command to enable tfa authentication-only to your profile:
+    2. Type this command to enable 2fa authentication-only to your profile:

         ````
-        npm profile enable-tfa auth-only
+        npm profile enable-2fa auth-only
         ````

 2. Check you have chosen the right setting.